-- Topic I Students investigate the engineering principals required to build big bridges, including Tensity, Suspension, and Truss designs.
-Area, shape, density and pressure considerations are incorporated into a design for a bridge spanning a water way, cross channel tunnel, underwater vehicle or satellite living habitat.
-CAS designs are manufactured using laser cutters and 3D printing.
-The design and refine process is used to create and improve design ideas and physical science and mathematics are used to ensure the structure is strong enough to withstand all forces acting upon it. - Topic 2 Further developing the skills for designed solutions to real problems, students will investigate the principals of flight, including aerofoils with lift and drag forces, motors to provide thrust, and control surfaces to maintain stable flight.
-Students may investigate powered flight by designing and building a remote-control aeroplane, or autonomous flight with a microprocessor-controlled glider. - Topic 3 Students investigate how engineering solutions can help improve living conditions, particularly through the emerging field of biomechanics.
-From studying the anatomy function and form of the human arm, to the engineering principals of cranes, students will design, fabricate, and then refine a prosthetic limb that will be operated by a microprocessor.
+Topic I - Students investigate how engineering solutions can help improve living conditions, particularly through the emerging field of biomechanics.
+From studying the anatomy - function and form - of the human arm, to the engineering principals of levers, students will design, fabricate, and then refine a prosthetic limb that will be operated by a microprocessor.
 Students will demonstrate competency with creating efficient and effective software code which, when matched with their own built prosthesis, will demonstrate mastery of the physical design and coding to emulate the human hand.